linode/docs/docs/networking/setting-up-an-offsite-ubiquiti-unifi-controller-on-ubuntu-14-04.md

 - VPN tunnels between multiple locations not necessary

 Cons:
-- Requires Enterprise-grade edge routers that support custom DHCP and DNS options
+- Requires Enterprise-grade edge router(s) that support custom DHCP and DNS options
 - When the internet is down, the controller becomes unreachable

 ## Prerequisites